 Heroic Nurses

 Nurses also received heroic treatment.
-Yet, their depictions and roles often upheld gender stereotypes and professional hierarchies.
+Yet their depictions and roles often upheld gender stereotypes and professional hierarchies.
 Focusing less on their clinical skills to cure and more on their clinical skills to comfort, the nurses in these narratives often had to navigate sexual tension between and emotional attachments to/from doctors or patients.
 The medical hierarchy, in which the nurse is subordinate to the doctor, is firmly entrenched in these stories, but provides an opportunity for heroism when a nurse challenges suspect or unethical physicians.

 Joe Gill, script; Charles Nicholas and Vince Alascia, art